wirshingh/organize_mitofinder_getorganelle_results_by_gene/README.md

 The scrips are set up to run within the "mitofinder_trimmedreads_Final_Genes" and "mitos_Final_Genes" diretctories of Mitofinder and GetOrganelle/MITOS, respectively.
 However, if you would like to run the job files from a different directory in Hydra, paste the full path to the corresponding results directory after "prodir=" in the job file.

+Resuts will be in a directory called "sequences_by_gene".

 ### Mitofinder
 ```